Elias Díaz Player Props: Rockies vs. Diamondbacks

 Elias Díaz At The Plate

-- Diaz is batting .333 with five doubles, two home runs and six walks.
+- Diaz has five doubles, two home runs and six walks while batting .316.

-- He has gone deep in two of 23 games played this season, and in 2.5% of his plate appearances.
+- He has hit a long ball in two of 24 games played this year, and in 2.4% of his plate appearances.

+- In 33.3% of his games this season, Diaz has had at least one RBI.
+He's picked up more than one in 12.5%.

-- In six games this year (26.1%), he has scored, including multiple runs twice.
+- In six games this season (25.0%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.